Dr Leon Wainwright BA (UEA) MA PhD (SOAS)

 Member of the review group for the subject benchmark statement for History of Art, Architecture and Design, the Quality Assurance Agency for Higher Education

 Member of the Peer Review College of The Arts and Humanities Research Council (AHRC), UK; the Social Sciences and Humanities Research Council of Canada; the European Science Foundation; and reviewer for numerous academic journals and publishers

 Member of the Ferguson Centre for African and Asian Studies, The Open University

 I warmly welcome informal enquiries about studying for a PhD in an area that would illuminate new directions for art history, focusing on the theoretical, curatorial or educational aspects of the discipline in the modern and contemporary periods.
 This might involve setting a challenge to the traditionally Western focus of art history as a discipline, perhaps with reference to the Caribbean, India, or black and Asian British culture, or addressing issues about historical memory and institutional power from within colonial and postcolonial histories.

 Impact and engagement

-For my list of publications under the UK's Research Excellence Framework (a periodic peer-evaluation of research), please refer to the RESEARCH tab above.
-Other published outputs not listed there are as follows:
+For my main list of publications under the UK's Research Excellence Framework (a periodic peer-evaluation of research), please go to the PUBLICATIONS TAB ABOVE.
+Other, supporting published outputs not listed there are as follows:

 ‘Arrested transmission: Art that stays at a global periphery’; ‘Transmisión detenida: Arte que permanece en una periferia global’; ‘Transmission interrompue : à la périphérie de l’art global’ 2014, www.aica-sc.net (Association Internationale Critiques d’Art, AICA and Fondation Clément, Martinique).